Is Leaning In celebrity branded hot air?

 We live in a culture where celebrity endorsement influences many of our basic decisions and thought processes: the face creams we use, the food we buy and the cars we’re driving.
 Sandberg says there is gender imbalance, thus it is so.
 Her call to action has produced an almost evangelical response from a group of born-again feminists who have now seen the diversity light.

 The book has undoubtedly acted as the flint needed to create that vital spark to ignite a floundering and tired discussion.
 That can only be good.
-But reciting the number of "likes" on the Lean In Facebook page (148k today) starting countless monthly Lean In circles with their down-loadable Lean In circle kits, cutesy potluck dinners and "book club /volunteer approach", will I'm sure be jolly good fun, but will have little real value if nothing concrete comes of it all.
+But reciting the number of “likes” on the Lean In Facebook page (2.2 million August 2021) starting countless monthly Lean In circles with their down-loadable Lean In circle kits, cutesy potluck dinners and “book club /volunteer approach“, will I’m sure be jolly good fun, but will have little real value if nothing concrete comes of it all.
 What we are seeing, as anyone who was around then knows well, is something similar to the consciousness raising activities of the 60s and 70s.